NEXTVI

 representing typeable ctrl key.
 The reason this is useful is if you are

-using at key to make macros there has to be a way to type these control
+using key to make macros there has to be a way to type these control

 characters.
 Alternatively, it's possible to type the character literal using